 Winter favorites like the toboggan chutes in Strongsville and snow sports at Boston Mills and Brandywine are always on the table, of course, but Christmas-specific things you can do not far from Cleveland include:

-The Polar Express in Cuyahoga Valley National Park – Cuyahoga Valley National Park is already a pretty cool place to visit in the winter, but the Cuyahoga Valley Scenic Railroad’s Polar Express is THE place to be around the holidays.
-The train transforms into the Polar Express for a few weeks each year, with cookies and hot chocolate on board, and a reading of The Polar Express on every journey.
-The train makes a stop to visit the elves at The North Pole, and Santa joins the return journey.
-Tickets for 2019 are already sold out, but bookmark this page for next year.
+Cuyahoga Valley National Park is already a pretty cool place to visit in the winter, but the Cuyahoga Valley Scenic Railroad’s North Pole Adventure is THE place to be around the holidays if you have kids.
+The train transforms for a few weeks each year, with cookies and hot chocolate on board, and a chance for kids to deliver letters to Santa.
+More info here.

 What are your favorite things to do in Cleveland at Christmas?